simongriggdotinfo

 Recorded at Last laugh Studios, Auckland, September / October 1982.
 Produced by Don McGlashan and Ivan Zagni, Engineered By Martin Williams.
 Artwork by John Reynolds

-More a mini album than a full album.
-A fairly avant garde release which some Blam's followers found a bit difficult.
 Another John Reynolds sleeve, which lost some of the letraset on the way to the printers.
 It sold very well though.
 Never on CD.

-Don McGlashan & Ivan Zagni
+Don & Ivan

-Don & Ivan (Photo John Reynolds)
+Don & Ivan (Photo: John Reynolds)

 REV 208: No Tag - Can We Get Away With It